• Skip to main content

 Cooked asparagus in a pan with tongs.

 • Remove the water from the skillet.
 Turn the heat down to medium and add the olive oil.
-Once the olive oil heats, add the garlic cloves and cook them until they are brown.
+Once the olive oil heats, add the garlic cloves and cook them until they are golden-brown.

 Garlic and olive oil in a frying pan.